SpoOkyMagician/AoE2DE_Scenario_Format_Notes/README.md

 Personal Note: Honestly, there is way too much redundant/useless data in this file...
 (They really need to re-format this damn thing...)

-Personal Scenario Format Note: I made a file in json of what it honestly should look like... (generally speaking. not fully.)
+Personal Scenario Format Note: I made a file in xml/json of what it honestly should look like... (generally speaking. not fully.)